unidoc/unipdf/extractor/README.md

 In English text,
 - the *reading* direction is left to right, increasing X in the PDF coordinate system.
 - the *depth* directon is top to bottom, decreasing Y in the PDF coordinate system.

-*depth* is the distance from the bottom of a word's bounding box from the top of the page. depth := pageSize.Ury - r.Lly

-* Pages are divided into rectangular regions called `textPara`s.
-* The `textPara`s in a page are sorted in reading order (the order they are read in, not the *reading* direction above).
-* Each `textPara` contains `textLine`s, lines with the `textPara`'s bounding box.
-* Each `textLine` has extracted for the line in its `text()` function.
-* Page text is extracted by iterating over `textPara`s and within each `textPara` iterating over its `textLine`s.
-* The textMarks corresponding to extracted text can be found.

 HOW TEXT IS EXTRACTED